 Detailed design for work on the Las Calandrias Heap Leach pad was completed in 2022 by Knight Piesold.
-Construction started in September 2022 with first gold ore placement expected in Q2 2023.
-The project optimised the circuit based on water requirements in Q2 2022.
-Currently the heap leach project is forecast to add approximately 25,000 oz Au production capacity per year in steady state.
+Construction started in September 2022 with first gold ore placement achieved in April 2023.
+The project optimised the circuit based on water requirements in 2022.

 Detailed work on a drilling programme to support a low-grade resource at Martinetas commenced in Q2 2022.
 Once complete a final assessment of the heap leach viability at Martinetas will be undertaken.
-The initial assessment indicates the opportunity to yield over 20,000 oz per year from the low-grade material either currently being mined as waste or not mined as not economic for the current high-grade facility.